arseniigorkin/pckgchecker/README.md

 __To uninstall the module__ just type in the Terminal (also where the container with this software is active now) and type: `$ sudo cpanm --uninstall Module::Name`.
 You will need to confirm the deletion.

-__To find just installed/uninstalled__ modules on the screen (in the webpage) just use oldschool `ctrl+f` and type there the name of the module you are looking for.
+__To find just installed/uninstalled__ modules on the screen (in the webpage) just use good old `ctrl+f` and type there the name of the module you are looking for.

 ###NB###
 As I have never worked with any containers like Docker (or any else) and never saw them in the action, so this is my first try (dockerfile).
 I spent 2 days for understanding the idea and preparing the dockerfile that I supply in this repository.